Here's What a Good Walking Pace Looks Like for a Mile

 Another helpful way to track your progress is to monitor your perceived exertion, which is an indication of your heart rate.
 As your heart rate increases, so does your breathing rate.
 It is harder to maintain a higher heart rate, so you may have to adjust your pace to catch your breath.

 As your fitness level improves, you will have better cardiac output and aerobic capacity (your VO2 max).
-This means that you won’t get puffed so easily and can maintain a faster pace for longer.
+This means that you won't get out of breath so easily and can maintain a faster pace for longer.
 As a result, your average one-mile pace will improve.

 To keep your data reporting accurate, try to walk the same terrain for the mile each time.
 Walking a steep or uneven terrain will take longer.
 You might calculate and track your pace by walking on a treadmill.